 How it all began

-In the 1880s Gilbert Van Camp developed a method to can fruits and vegetables for the family store, located in Indianapolis.
-He made his fortune during the Civil War, as this canning method made it possible to send beans to the soldiers in the field.
+During the Civil War, Gilbert Van Camp developed a method to can fruits and vegetables for the family store, located in Indianapolis.
+He made his fortune during this time, as this canning method made it possible to send beans to the soldiers in the field.
 In the 1880s, Gilbert and his wife, Hester, purchased the property at 2820 North Meridian Street and built their mansion.
 It remained a private resident until the early 20th Century, when it became the home of the International Typographical Union.

 Transition to the hotel and celebrity guests

 The Stouffer Restaurants purchased the property in the 1960s.
 The mansion was demolished and the Stouffer Hotel was built in 1965.
 The focal point of the hotel was the penthouse restaurant, The Ramsgate, which featured woodwork, stained glass and a fireplace from the original mansion, as well as an amazing view of the downtown skyline.
 The hotel quickly became one of the prominent locations for weddings, proms and other celebratory events in the city.
 It was also a favorite lodging site for local and national celebrities when they visited Indianapolis.